Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ### Model Training <a name="knn-model-training"></a>

-Instantiating and training our KNN model is done using the below code.
-At this stage we will just use the default parameters, meaning that the algorithm:
+Instantiating and training my KNN model was done using the below code.
+At this stage I just used the default parameters, meaning that the algorithm:

-* Will use a value for k of 5, or in other words it will base classifications based upon the 5 nearest neighbors
+* used a value for k of 5, or in other words it based classifications based upon the 5 nearest neighbors
-* Will use *uniform* weighting, or in other words an equal weighting to all 5 neighbors regardless of distance
+* used *uniform* weighting, or in other words an equal weighting to all 5 neighbors regardless of distance

 ```python
 # Instantiate our model object